Nemael/payment_taler/README.md

 # TOPS: Taler-Odoo Payment System

-TOPS is a currently in-development Odoo.
+TOPS is a currently in-development add-on for Odoo.

 This Odoo add-on allows users to pay with Taler, similar to other existing payment integrations in Odoo.
 It is developed using the Odoo Framework, in Javascript and Python.
 The module integrates into and increase functionality of other existing Odoo modules (ticket sale, online shopping, invoices, etc.).

-Installing the module allows merchants to offer their customers to use their Taler wallet to pay, allowing users to choose a payment system that respects their privacy.
+Installing this module allows merchants to offer their customers to use their Taler wallet to pay, allowing users to choose a payment system that respects their privacy.

-Once finished, this add-on will be made available on the Odoo Apps store https://apps.odoo.com/apps
+Once finished, it will be made available on the Odoo Apps store https://apps.odoo.com/apps

 ---